GwendolyneFreddy/Infinity-Animations/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[9610]** Prompt for problematic characters<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[9620]** Patch all characters without prompting<br><br>

+This component assigns saved games actors their distinctive BG1 Character Animations if needed:
 - Same notes as above
 - You get to choose whether to patch each game (and character within it, if you've selected one of the prompting options)
 - :warning: **Back up your saved games** before un-installing this component, as it will restore the versions present at the time of the installation